Increasing scope and breadth of local education

 Changes in agricultural practices are essential.
 With the Honduran NGOs COSECHA and FIHA, we introduced regenerative agriculture including use of cover crops, livestock management, seed harvesting, and organic techniques.
 Passing information from father to son has been the trusted and traditional way to train the next generation of farmers.
 To accelerate learning about regenerative agriculture, ACTS prioritizes making training open to all ages.

 Women are learning to grow vegetables in kitchen gardens.
 Big-field farming is the purview of males.
-Five years ago, women established the Hope & Faith Garden Group, advised by Dean Seibert, and began learning from ACTS how to diversify their families’ diets by experimenting with drip irrigation, seed saving, and other systems to grow vegetables in their new kitchen gardens for self-satisfaction and health.
+Five years ago, women established the Hope and Faith Garden Group, advised by Dean Seibert, and began learning from ACTS how to diversify their families’ diets by experimenting with drip irrigation, seed saving, and other systems to grow vegetables in their new kitchen gardens to diversify their diets and learn new skills together.

 Taking Care of Moms is an educational series for pregnant women, their own mothers, and newborns.
 The custom curriculum was developed by an ACTS- organized committee of women including El Rosario’s Nurse Nolvia and a host of U.S.- based medical personnel and educators.
 Topics such as sleep, crying, supplemental feeding, or nutrition during pregnancy and post-partum are popular and everyone appreciates testing healthy recipes over lunch.
 Moms receive baby gear such as thermometers and pacifiers and the “ask anything” format for discussions is popular.
 Taking Care of Moms is funded by the Dr. Margot Krasnoff Fund.

 Taking Care of You is a teen health education series.
 Drs.
 Cesar Alas and Karla Molineros, early career Honduran MDs designed a lively curriculum and met the challenge of keeping 78 teens engaged in serious topics during eight 3-hour sessions ranging from acne to sexual decision making and tattoos.
 Students received certificates of participation that will be added to their academic CVs.
-We expect to publish the results on learning outcomes in 2025 and look forward to sharing the curriculum with 16 other SAT colegios in Honduras when version 2.0 is completed.
 Taking Care of You is funded by the Dr. Margot Krasnoff Fund.

 To keep children safe from agricultural chemicals, they built and distributed 90 “no-touch” safety boxes for farming families to use for safe in-home storage of toxic chemicals.